pddpdd20020105/tswd-portfolio/final-project-part-one.md

 **Opening — The travel-planning question.** The page will begin by asking: *Is summer the busiest season at every national park?* This gives readers a practical reason to care about monthly visitation.

-**Context — The national pattern.** A chart of monthly NPS recreation visits will show how visits vary across the United States during 2024.
+**Context — The national pattern.** A chart of monthly recreation visits to U.S. national parks will show how visits vary throughout 2024.
 This establishes the pattern that readers might expect to see at every park.

 **Surprise — Four parks, different seasons.** I will then compare Acadia, Great Smoky Mountains, Joshua Tree, and Yellowstone.
 My initial analysis of the 2024 data shows that their highest-visit months were August, October, March, and July, respectively.
 A chart showing each month's share of a park's annual visits will make these different seasonal patterns comparable.